signature-opensource/CK-TypeScript/CK.Transform.Core/README.md

 - TypeScript.
 - Transformer language itself.

-A Parser cound be any `Func<ReadOnlyMemory<char>,AbstractNode?>`.
-Having no interface or base class that defines it enforces the fact that a Parser must be stateless...
-However we introduce a stateful object, the `Analyzer` that can support reusable builders and offer contextual information if needed.

-Exceptions are not used for the control flow (they remain exceptional): errors are returned thanks to the `TokenErrorNode` that carries an an error token type (negative integer), an error message and the location of the error.
+Exceptions should not be used for the control flow (they remain exceptional): errors should be emitted via `TokenErrorNode` that carries an error token type (negative integer), an error message and the location of the error.

-A parser can return a "true" error when it can determine for sure that a syntax error exists or a null `AbstractNode?` that states that the parser failed to recognize its language.
+However, nothing prevents exceptions to be (mis-)used and this is the spirit of this library: it tries to not impose a single way to parse stuff, it aims to be a lego that can be used to implement multiple kind of parsers.

+## The basics: Tokens & Trivias

+## The Analyzer abstraction

 ## Error handling: the hard way
 The `TokenErrorNode` acts as an exception: when encountered, it should bubble up accross the parser